 Add a generous layer of mulch out to the drip line (the outer edges of the foliage).
 Go for 50 to 75 mm thick, with a quality composted mulch like Baileys Moisture Mulch.

 When the tree is in active growth, apply a complete, organic-based fertiliser such as Baileys Soil Matters Garden.
 They need to be fed little and often every three months.

-LA: quick fix is to cut, using secateurs; full sized fruits from the tree while these are still green.
+A quick fix is to cut, using secateurs; full sized fruits from the tree while they are still green.
 Ideally, leave a stub of stem on the fruit as this aids long life.
 Wrap the lemons in newspaper and store indoors in a dry dark place.
 The lemons will colour up yellow over a couple of weeks and store for a few months.
-The idea behind the wrapping is to prevent skin-to-skin contact, which often leads to a blue mould developing which, then rots off two or more fruit, sometimes the whole stored crop.
+The idea behind the wrapping is to prevent skin-to-skin contact, which often leads to a blue mould developing.
+This can lead to rot and ruin the whole crop.

 For more tips read our blog Citrus in WA